mantoufan/yzhanTranslator/README.md

 # YZhanTranslator

 YZhanTranslator is a PHP library for translating content using OpenAI's language models with caching capabilities.
 It supports translating strings and JSON objects, as well as language detection.
+YZhanTranslator can automatically cache (configurable) results to save costs.

 ## Features